 These are the contact details of the member.
 The only required field to add a new member is the Full Name field, this must have a first and last name to be accepted.

 In order for a member to have access to your locations, the Status of their Account needs to be Active.
-When first adding a member, the Status defaults to Pending, you can then change this to Active, Inactive, or On-Hold.
+When first adding a member, the Status defaults to Pending, you can then change this to Active, Inactive, On-Hold, or Banned.

 You can use these to manage your members in any way you want.
 E.g. On-Hold means you are waiting for paperwork, Inactive means they are not currently providing services but they may in the future, etc.